 Preference may be given to those who are established in their clinical practice, who have had at least some exposure to meditative practices, and who wish to deepen their awareness of contemplative-based practices and their clinical applications.

-Please note that no refunds or credits will be issued once classes begin in September, 2017.
+Please note that no refunds or credits will be issued once classes begin in October 2021.

 Continuing education credits

-24 Continuing Education Credits (CEUs) are available for The Compassion Year 2017–2018.
+24 Continuing Education Credits (CEs) are available for The Compassion Year 2021–2022.

-American Psychological Association: The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Spiritual Competency Resource Center maintains responsibility for this program and its content.
+- CE credits for psychologists are provided by the Spiritual Competency Academy (SCA) which is co-sponsoring this program.
+The Spiritual Competency Academy is approved by the American Psychological Association to sponsor continuing education for psychologists.
+SCA maintains responsibility for this program and its content.

 - The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFT license renewal for programs offered by approved sponsors of CE by the American Psychological Association.